Shukri Mohamed | | Analytics | 0 comments

-2 min read ✭ This post will explain how Google Tag Manager can show you how people are interacting with your site and how well your advertising efforts are working.
+2 min to read ✭ This post will explain how Google Tag Manager can show you how people are interacting with your site and how well your advertising efforts are working.

 Are you looking to track volunteer applications?
 Donation confirmations?
 Place a Facebook Pixel?
 Then you should be using Google Tag Manager.